Cauliflower Pizza Crust Recipe

-I have to admit, I thought that going through all of the trouble with the cauliflower might be a pain in the butt.
-It was actually a lot easier than I thought, and once you do it the first time, the process is a lot more smooth.
+I have to admit, I thought that going through all of the trouble with the cauliflower might be a pain, but it was actually quite easy, and once you get the hang of it, the process is a lot more smooth.
 This is a really fantastic cauliflower pizza crust recipe, and one that people always ask me for after they try it.

-The crust looks a little burnt around the edges in the photos, but actually, it didn’t taste that way it all.
-Next time I won’t pat out the crust so thin though.
+My cauliflower pizza crust looks a little burnt around the edges in the photos but it didn’t taste that way it all.
+Next time I won’t pat out the crust so thin!

-My whole family agreed that the cauliflower pizza crust tasted AMAZING, and I didn’t feel so sluggish after having a couple pieces like I do after after eating traditional pizza.
+My whole family agreed that this cauliflower pizza crust recipe makes an AMAZING pie, and I didn’t feel so sluggish after having a couple pieces like I do after after eating traditional pizza.

-If you haven’t tried a cauliflower pizza crust yet, you must.
+If you haven’t tried a cauliflower pizza crust recipe yet, you must.
 You will be amazed by the fact that it really tastes NOTHING like cauliflower.
-It just tastes like a yummier dough crust, it’s like veggie magic!
+It just tastes like a yummier dough crust, it’s like veggie-magic!